Pre-hab for Surgery

 Back on Your Feet Faster

-The rewards of pre-hab show in 24 hours after surgery.
+The rewards of pre-hab show within 24 hours after surgery.
 After knee-replacement surgery, for example, you will be expected to be walking (using crutches or a walker) to the bathroom or in the hallway the day after.
 You generally must be able to go up and down two to four steps and walk 50 to 100 feet before leaving the hospital (usually in one to four days).
 Many people now have out-patient joint replacement surgery, and need to be able to get in and out of the car and into bed at home the same day.
 The improved strength that you gain from pre-hab can help you achieve these milestones.

 Patients who are more fit prior to surgery may have shorter hospital stays and fewer outpatient rehab sessions, says physical therapist Steve Sylvester, PhD, assistant professor of health and human performance at Palm Beach Atlantic University in West Palm Beach, Florida.
 “Patients can more quickly do recommended exercises at home, with follow-up on an as-needed basis, whereas those who haven’t had pre-hab need more hands-on sessions,” he says.